kcranky/inverse-forge/README.md

 - Forge
 - Minecraft version 1.17.1
-- Potentially 1.18 is required
+- Potentially 1.18 if required

 There are no plans to support other versions